giuliachiola/super-blog-content/til/template-engine/pug-multiple-classes.md

 id: T22
 ---

-**[Pug](https://github.com/pugjs/pug)**, formerly known as [Jade](http://jade-lang.com/), is a template engine thas uses a JavaScript render.
+[Pug](https://github.com/pugjs/pug), formerly known as [Jade](http://jade-lang.com/), is a template engine thas uses a JavaScript render engine.
 Sometimes we have to add a class conditionally based on a variable, here I go with some tricky solutions I found.

 ## One condition to check